Do I need a referral from my GP?

 There are a number of ways to pay for treatment at One Ashford Hospital, the main ones are:

 - Through private or company supported medical insurance.

-- Funding your own treatment through one of One Ashford Hospital’s self-funding options, including the option to spread the cost of your care with 0% interest
+- Funding your own treatment through one of One Ashford Hospital’s self-funding options, including the option to spread the cost of your care

 If you have health insurance we always advise that you check with your insurance company that the proposed treatment is covered by your policy prior to attending your appointment.

 We also recommend that you liaise closely with your insurance company throughout the course of treatment to ensure your treatment is eligible, as each provider has slightly different requirements.

 When you come to the hospital please bring with you your Insurance Registration documents containing your membership number, a completed claim form (if applicable), and pre-authorisation number.
 If required by your insurance policy, please make sure that your claim form has been signed by your GP.